 Get Started With A Simple Rainwater Collection System

 The easiest way to start collecting rainwater is by using a rain barrel.
-Don’t worry, rain collection barrels are super easy to install using a simple rainwater diverter.
-Here’s how I install mine.
+Don’t worry, they are super easy to install using a simple rainwater diverter.
+Here are step-by-step set up instructions.

 If you don’t have a rain barrel yet, but want to get one, here is a good, basic rain barrel.
 If you want something that looks a little nicer, here’s a really cute decorative one that would be great for beginners.